-Time to pull out those preserved lemons we made a month ago and fold them into this delicious loaf cake.
-Preserved lemon has a more intense tart flavor than using lemon juice and zest alone.
-This citrus boost holds up to the hearty Spelt flour, giving the cake the right balance of lemon.
+Time to pull out those preserved lemons we made a month ago, and fold them into this delicious loaf cake.
+Preserved lemons have an intense citrusy flavor that bumps up the lemon goodness in so many recipes, but especially in baking.
+This tangy taste holds up to hearty spelt or whole wheat flour, like in this recipe, giving it the right balance of flavor.

-1 1/4 cups organic sugar + plus more for top of cake
+1 1/4 cups granulated sugar + plus more for top of cake

 1/3 cup almond meal

 1/3 cup all purpose flour + more for pan